 Cardamom was a favorite spice of the Mughal emperors who conquered India centuries ago and used cardamom for sauces, meat dishes and rice.
 It is essential in making masala chai, a type of spiced black tea with milk.
 Cardamom is one of many spices used in the famous garam masala spice mix.

 Outside of its native India, cardamom is primarily used in Arab, Iranian, North African and Scandinavian cuisines.
 Arab nations used it to flavor coffee, as do some North African countries like Ethiopia.
 In Morocco, it is a key ingredient in the ras-el-hanout spice mix.
 Cardamom is used liberally in baked goods across Finland and Sweden, and even Germany.

 The best way of buying cardamom is to buy whole pods and grind them as needed.
 Look for pods that have an oval shape and a paper-like shell.
 Look for pods that are a lime green in color and have not been opened.
 Avoid white cardamom.

 If buying ground cardamom be aware that the volatile compounds are drastically reduced once they have been exposed to the air.
 Ground cardamom won't be as potent as buying whole cardamom but will do in pinch.

 As with all spices, store whole or ground cardamom in an airtight container and keep in a dark cupboard.

-For millenia, green cardamom has been used in Indian Ayurvedic medicine and traditional Chinese medice in treating a host of diseases.
-The essential oils in cardamom are used to treat gum disease and tooth aches.
+For millennia, green cardamom has been used in Indian Ayurvedic medicine and traditional Chinese medicine in treating a host of diseases.
+The essential oils in cardamom are used to treat gum disease and toothaches.
 Cardamom also acts as a digestive aid and breath freshener.
 Other uses include treating sore throats, respiratory troubles and inflamed eyelids, according to the book Masale by the Navdanya organization.